openjdk/guide/src/guide/jbs-jdk-bug-system.md

 </tr>
 <tr>
     <td class="dictionary">[Cannot Reproduce]{.jbs-field}</td>
     <td class="dictionary">Use when a reproducer is provided (or clear steps) but it is not possible to see the same behavior.
-Where feasible try on the release the issue was reported against, as a way of confirming that it is indeed addressed, rather than you not having the right environment in which to reproduce the issue</td>
+When you can't reproduce an issue, where feasible try on the release the issue was reported against, as a way of confirming that it is indeed addressed on the latest release, rather than you not having the right environment in which to reproduce the issue</td>
 </tr>
 <tr>
     <td class="dictionary">[Other]{.jbs-field}</td>